 Discontinued & Vintage Rolex Milgauss Models

-In the U.S. and Europe, the Milgauss 116400GV Z-Blue dial is now viewed as a “future classic.”
-Prices for full-box examples are climbing at a faster rate than many steel Submariners.
-In Japan, the white-dial 116400 is seeing a second wind among neo-vintage enthusiasts, many of whom value its rarity and discontinued status.
+In the U.S. and Europe, the Milgauss 116400GV Z-Blue dial is now viewed as a future classic.
+Prices for full-box examples are climbing faster than many steel Submariners.
+In Japan, the white-dial 116400 is seeing a second wind among neo-vintage enthusiasts who value its rarity and discontinued status.

-Dubai and Singapore dealers have reported strong interest from buyers seeking discontinued Rolexes with “non-Submariner DNA.”
-With no announced successor, Milgauss demand is expected to remain strong through 2026, particularly in models with unpolished cases, original green sapphire crystal, and documented service history.
+Dubai and Singapore dealers have reported strong interest from buyers seeking discontinued Rolexes with non-Submariner DNA.
+With no announced successor, Milgauss demand looks set to stay strong through 2026 and beyond, particularly for examples with unpolished cases, original green sapphire crystal, and documented service history.
+You should also keep an eye on how trade policy is shaping pricing, and the US-Switzerland tariff deal is worth reading before you make any moves.

 Key Factors Driving Rolex Milgauss Pricing